 “So we did it differently.
 We would debone the chicken and make a stock from the bones.
 The stock gets added to the Shaoxing wine brine, and we’d only marinate the chicken for 8 hours so the texture is still beautiful.
 Then we served the chicken with a granita made from the frozen brine.”

 The prodigious son returns

-Seventeen years on and an F&B empire (including 14 restaurants, his own line of sauces, wine, and kitchen equipment, and multiple cookbooks) later, Leung’s still in the business of modernising the way Chinese food is being served.
-His latest project, Yì by Jereme Leung, brings the chef back to Singapore – specifically to the newly-refurbished Raffles Hotel – to offer the kinds of Chinese cuisine that “Singapore lacks”.
+Seventeen years on and an F&B empire (including 14 restaurants, his own line of sauces, wine and kitchen equipment, and multiple cookbooks) later, Leung’s still in the business of modernising the way Chinese food is served.
+His latest project, Yì by Jereme Leung, brings the chef back to Singapore – specifically to the newly refurbished Raffles Hotel – to offer the kinds of Chinese cuisine that “Singapore lacks”.

 For him, the idea of “modernising” Chinese cuisine isn’t about adopting the practices of Western haute cuisine.
 It certainly also isn’t about putting gels and foams on a plate and calling it a day.

-At Yi you find you’ll find ingredients of uncommon provenance, like rose petals from Dali, Yunnan, used in everything from ice cream to a floral-tinged hoisin sauce for roast duck; and meaty termite fungus, served in a salad with glazed walnuts and vegetables.
+At Yi, you’ll find ingredients of uncommon provenance, like rose petals from Dali, Yunnan, used in everything from ice cream to a floral-tinged hoisin sauce for roast duck; and meaty termite fungus, served in a salad with glazed walnuts and vegetables.

 Modernising Chinese cuisine

 Leung’s philosophy for contemporary Chinese cuisine feels almost like a Zen koan – to move forward by looking inward and amplifying the various qualities that are key to various dishes.